Schecher1/Telegram_WetterOnline_Bot/README.md

     -Quit the bot, but also with ctrl c

 ## 1.0.0.0
-- The bot can run on Linux and Windows<br/>
+- The bot can run on Linux and Windows
-- The bot keeps a log file with history<br/>
+- The bot keeps a log file with history
-- The bot can give you locations suggestions<br/>
+- The bot can give you locations suggestions
-- The bot sends your weather data as a image<br/>
+- The bot sends your weather data as a image